code

 Many components interact and pass data in the application using the Intent mechanism.
 There are two types of Intent: Explicit and Implicit.
 The main difference between these two is how they specify the target recipient of the information or action.
 Explicit Intents define the target component to handle the Intent, providing a precise destination for the data or action.

-In contrast, Implicit Intents do not specify a particular target component and instead declare a general action to be performed, allowing the system to determine the appropriate component based on its Intent filters.
+In contrast, Implicit Intents declare a general action rather than a specific target, allowing the system to select the appropriate component based on its Intent filters.
 Each of the Intent types has its vulnerabilities which occur because of their behavior:

 Android Intents Diagram